hpalmete/dilbert-tools/README.md

 `update-dilbert` helps you maintain a private Dilbert collection

-Both can be run on Python 2.5 on any supported platform, with the Python Imaging Library (PIL) module.
-Windows EXE versions of the scripts are also available that do not require Python to be installed.
+Both can be run on Python 2.7 on any supported platform, with the Pillow module.
+Windows EXE versions of the scripts are also available that do not require Python or Pillow to be installed separately.

 # Disclaimer
 **These scripts are automated scripts that will scrape various pages from